davide92/bitonic_sort/README.md

 # bitonic_sort
-Project for the course of parallel computing with argument a implementation of the bitonic sorting with MPI.
+Project for the course of parallel computing with argument an implementation of the bitonic sorting using MPI library.